MetaTrading: An Immersion-Aware Model Trading Framework for Vehicular Metaverse Services: Performance Evaluation

 \subsection{Performance Evaluation of MDDR}

 First, we consider a relatively static communication environment (fixed channel conditions) to show the effectiveness of MDDR compared to the optimal solution and the general multi-agent depth approximation policy optimization (MAPPO) approach.
 We trained our proposed MDDR and MAPPO until convergence, and the results are shown in Fig.~\ref{optimal} and Table~\ref{DRL_OPTIMAL}.
 We find that both MDDR and MAPPO achieve good results, but MAPPO slightly outperforms MDDR.
-This is because MAPPO is a centrally controlled distributed execution~\cite{guo2020joint} that can utilize more information for decision making.
+This is attributed to MAPPO's centrally controlled yet distributed execution architecture~\cite{10637735} that can utilize more information for decision making.
 However, this approach is not suitable for non-cooperation due to the need to share parameters among MSPs.

 For the fully distributed MDDR, it is more suitable for non-cooperative scenarios.
 The reason is that in MDDR, each agent has a self-contained actor-critic network, and information is not required to be shared.
 This suggests that the approach can achieve considerable utility while preserving privacy and saving communication costs significantly.
 Then, we deploy the MDDR in dynamic communication environments where channel conditions change over time.
-The behaviors of each MU and MSP in the trading are shown in Figs.~\ref{MU}, \ref{MSP1_price}, \ref{MSP2_price} and \ref{MSP3_price}, reflecting that the MDDR can converge rapidly and show good stability in dynamic network environments.
+The trading behaviors of each MU and MSP are illustrated in Figs.~\ref{MU}, \ref{MSP1_price}, \ref{MSP2_price} and \ref{MSP3_price}, reflecting that the MDDR can converge rapidly and show good stability in dynamic network environments.